Raven-D3v/data-analytics-portfolio/Project/Automation/EventSync/README.md

+# 🧩 EventSync
-# EventSync: A System Integration Architecture for Automated Event Workflows
+A System Integration Architecture for Automated Event Workflows

 ## 🚀 Overview